Dear Father Hood: should we find out the baby’s sex?

 This line of reasoning saw me claim that I didn’t want to get to know my little chicken in case it didn’t hatch.
 My wife told me this was utterly irrational and everyone else who I spoke to agreed.
 But irrational or not, it was how I felt.
 So it could be how you feel too.

-So there you have it.
-Those are the cases my wife and I put forward and, in the end, we decided against finding out (FYI, the romance point won her over).
+So, there you have it.
+Those are the cases my wife and I put forward and, in the end, we decided not to find out the baby’s sex before it arrived (FYI, the romance point won her over).
 Now, it’s your turn and, as I said at the start, the only people who can make the decision are you and your partner.
 So talk through your feelings and agree how you want to proceed.

 If you choose to stay in the dark, get ready for your heart rate to go through the roof when the doctor smiles and says: “It’s a…”.
 And if you decide to find out, get the ultrasound sonographer to write the information in an envelope rather than telling you there and then.
 Why?
 Simple.
 Opening an envelope to reveal the sex of your child when you’re both dressed to impress in a fancy restaurant is a tad more romantic than finding out in a small, dark hospital room.